 Below, we’ll discuss symptoms of borderline personality disorder (BPD), treatment options, and how this disorder is diagnosed.

 What Is Borderline Personality Disorder?

 Personality disorders can coexist with other mental disorders, such as bipolar disorder, anxiety, or depression.
 This can complicate the diagnosis process as there are many overlapping symptoms between borderline personality disorder and other mental health disorders.
-Many people with BPD are often diagnosed for other conditions before receiving their BPD diagnosis.
+Some people with BPD are diagnosed with other conditions before receiving their BPD diagnosis.

 Risk Factors For Borderline Personality Disorder